dicekeys/dicekeys-android/extra.md

 <!-- #### Packages primarily intended for internal use by the DiceKeys App
-The DiceKeys app itself uses the [org.dicekeys.read] package to scan in a DiceKey via the Android devices camera, representing the result in a format represented by [org.dicekeys.keysqr].
+The DiceKeys app itself uses the [org.dicekeys.read] package to scan in a DiceKey via the Android devices camera, representing the result in a format represented by [org.dicekeys.dicekey].
 They are included here for transparency. -->

 ### Example